BILL ANALYSIS

 E-Access Act

-HR7741 (E-Access Act) carries an AI-assessed market impact score of 4/10 with a bullish outlook for investors.
-This legislation directly affects Enphase Energy ($ENPH), SolarEdge ($SEDG), First Solar ($FSLR) and NextEra Energy ($NEE) and 7 other tickers.
-The primary sectors impacted are Energy, Technology, Utilities and Infrastructure.
+HR7741 (E-Access Act) has been assessed with a bullish outlook for investors.
+This legislation directly affects Enphase Energy ($ENPH) and SolarEdge ($SEDG).
+The primary sectors impacted are Technology, Utilities and Energy.
 View the full bill text on Congress.gov.

 bullish